RPSebb/extractFromGrib2/README.md

 #### Description:

-This program will recursivly search grib2 files in a certain folder.<br>
+This program recursivly search grib2 files in a certain folder.<br>
 For each file founded, it will extract data for a certain coordinates range and write it in multiple json files.<br>
 For each shortname present in each message from the grib2 file a json file will be created.<br>
 Each file will be named after his step value.<br>

-This program was made to extract weather data for Reunion Island because API on the web do not provide data precise as Meteo France data's for Reunion Island.<br>
+This program was made to extract weather from Meteo France AROME-OM INDIEN grib2 files.<br>